airportyh/fun-lang/CONTRIBUTING.md

 This document gives an overview of the structure of the source code of the implementation of the Fun programming language.
-Other than the documentation files: `README.md`, `CONTRIBUTING.md` and `USER_MANUAL.md` at the top project directory, the following three directories are of
+Other than the documentation files: `README.md`, `CONTRIBUTING.md` and `USER_MANUAL.md` at the top level project directory, the following three directories are of
 interest:

 * `src` - contains the core source code of the Fun Programming Language ([more...](src/README.md))
 * `scripts` - contains some command line utilities ([more...](scripts/README.md))
-* `examples` - contains some code examples as well as the results of testing ([more...](examples/README.md)) these code examples using the `scripts/test-examples.js` script.
+* `examples` - contains some code examples as well as the results of testing these code examples using the `scripts/test-examples.js` script ([more...](examples/README.md))

 ## Architecture